Freedom Mortgage Review

-Freedom Mortgage Corporation
+About Freedom Mortgage Corporation

-By: Cesar G
+By: Stephanie G

 Freedom Mortgage is a lender with headquarters in Mount Laurel, N.J.
 Founded in 1990, Freedom now operates in all 50 states.
 Freedom services more than 1 million customers, providing both commercial and residential mortgages and refinances.
 But it is perhaps most known as a lender to military veterans and active servicemembers.
 Freedom originated more U.S. Department of Veterans Affairs loans than any other company in 2017.
 It was 11th in overall mortgages that same year, with 80,000 total originations.
 In the second quarter of fiscal year 2019, Freedom was the seventh-largest VA lender, with more than $700 million in loans originated.